On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Proof of Theorem 2

 Here, $\mathbb{E}_{\mathbf{z}} [|T_2|^2] + \mathbb{E}_{\mathbf{z}} [|T_3|^2]$ represents the contribution of estimation errors and multi-user interference components of the other users.
 Since $g_{ti} $ is binary, its powers are dropped.
 We now split the normalized version of the above into the sum of the error component ${\tt{Est}}_{tm}^k$ and the multi-user interference ${\tt{MUI}}_{tm}^k$ as follows

 The noise power is calculated as

 A meaningful SINR expression can be written out by dividing the useful signal power from \eqref{eqn_sig_pow} by the sum of the interference and the noise powers (from \eqref{eqn_int_pow}, and \eqref{eqn_noise_pow}) \cite{ref_bjornson_mimo_2017}.
-Note that the interference component is comprised of the estimation error term and the signal powers of other users who have also transmitted in the same RE.
-SINR can thus be calculated as in \eqref{eqn_sinr} for all users.
-For MMSE/LCMMSE, the corresponding SINR can be calculated by plugging in the channel estimates as detailed in Theorem \ref{thm_sinr}.
+Note that the interference component is comprised of the estimation error term and the signal powers of other users who have also transmitted in the same RB.
+For MMSE/LCMMSE, the corresponding SINR can be calculated by plugging in the channel estimates.